hussainzs/python-syntax-tutorial/README.md

 - Python uses dynamic typing, meaning that variable types are determined at runtime and can change as the program executes.
 - Type Annotations are strongly recommended for better code readability and maintainability.
->However, a common misconception is that type annotations make code faster or enforce type checking.
+> However, a common misconception is that type annotations make code faster or enforce type checking.
 They do not.
 They simply provide hints to developers and tools.

+> Read the Best Practices here: https://typing.readthedocs.io/en/latest/reference/best_practices.html

+> For a list of built-in types, examples on type hinting for functions and classes, check out this: https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html

 ```python